 - ...
-Batman, who finally plays this trope straight on Thorne's gang, and he sends Sid to Jail.
+Batman, who finally plays this trope straight on Thorne's gang, and he sends Sid to jail.

 - The Only One Allowed to Defeat You: The Joker tries to murder Sid for denying him a suitably epic showdown with Batman.

-- Word of God claims this was partially unintentional: they had come up with "Harleen Quinzel" as a Sue Donym and only later on did they decide to make it her real name.
+- Paper-Thin Disguise: Harley "rescues" Sid from the cops in plain clothes and using her real name.
+Bullock thinks there's something familiar about her, but can't place it.
+(Word of God claims this was partially unintentional: they had come up with "Harleen Quinzel" as a Sue Donym and only later on did they decide to make it her real name.)

 - Pyrrhic Victory: Sid's (apparent) triumph brings him nothing but trouble—other petty crooks want a piece of him to establish their own Villain Cred, police attention is focused on finding him, the Joker tries to kill him for stealing his ultimate triumph, and Boss Thorne concludes that he's trying to put one over on him.
 Inverted in the end when he goes to prison with an impressive reputation among the other prisoners.

 - The Runt at the End:

-- Subverted by "Sid the Squid".
+- Subverted by "Sid the Squid."
 He is the smallest and most pathetic of a gang of crooks, but is also the one who always comes out smelling like a rose because of his ridiculously good fortune.

 - Played straight when Bullock asks all the Mooks for information at Gotham's Police Headquarters: From a row full of ugly angry men, only Sid is showing fear.
-Who do you think Bullock picks up for the interrogation?
+Who do you think Bullock picks for the interrogation?

-- Sliding Scale of Comedy and Horror: This episode is a lot of fun, while you're not Sid.
+- Sliding Scale of Comedy and Horror: This episode is a lot of fun, if you're not Sid.
 The Ominous Pipe Organ should tip you that this is a Mook Horror Show, and we see a guy in an acid Death Trap from the victim's perspective!

 - Unintentionally Notorious Crime: Sid the Squid takes part in a small-time drug run but (apparently) accidentally kills the Caped Crusader himself.

-- Villain Episode
+- Villain Cred:

-Rubert Thorne: You think I didn't hear the rumors of the third-rate stumblebum who rubbed out the Batman?
-And now you say you "ACCIDENTALLY" made a fool of the Joker?
-No-one's that lucky OR stupid!
+- Who Would Be Stupid Enough?: Sid, he even admits it.
+However, Rupert Thorne refuses to believe that and insists that he's playing dumb.Rupert Thorne: You think I didn't hear the rumors of the third-rate stumblebum who rubbed out the Batman?
+And now you say you "accidentally" made a fool of the Joker?
+No one's that lucky or stupid!

 Sid: Yes, I am!
 Honest!